Person holding a mobile device showing the Zapvision app, scanning persil bio 32 capsules packaging.

 Product packaging

 We’re reimagining QR codes with our D3 ‘dot-dot-dash’ pattern.
-Update your existing QR to an Accessible QR without having to make any changes to your packaging or introduce an additional code scheme.
+Update your existing QR into an Accessible QR without having to make any major design changes to your packaging or introduce an additional code scheme.

 Person holding a mobile device with laundry detergent 128cm away and an example of the in app screen.